jacob-ebey/pipeable-dom/README.md

 # pipeable-dom

-Utilities to stream HTML content into a live document, or wherever else you want to pipe it.
+An HTML parser and JSX runtime allowing for HTML to be streamed into a live DOM.

 Sizes: